Skip to main content

 Nicolo Polo is not the kind of coastal restaurant you walk past and dismiss as a tourist trap.
 Two consecutive Michelin Plates (2024 and 2025) confirm it is doing something worth your attention in Gradac, a small Dalmatian town that rarely appears on serious dining itineraries.
 At €€ pricing, it sits at a level where the value case is strong, particularly for anyone already spending nights on the Makarska Riviera and looking for a meal that actually justifies a table booking.
 Book it.
 The combination of Michelin recognition and accessible pricing at this coast is not common.

 If you arrive expecting a simple konoba serving grilled fish to sunburned tourists, Nicolo Polo will correct that assumption immediately.
-The address on Obala 15 puts it on the waterfront, and the visual experience of the setting carries real weight: the Adriatic light at this stretch of Dalmatia is particular, and a restaurant positioned to catch it makes a case for itself before you even look at the menu.
+The address on Obala 15 puts it on the waterfront, the visual experience of the setting carries real weight: the Adriatic light at this stretch of Dalmatia is particular, a restaurant positioned to catch it makes a case for itself before you even look at the menu.
 What you see on the plate reflects the Mediterranean category seriously — this is not generalist coastal cooking hedged toward every visitor preference.

-For a returning guest, the relevant question is not whether Nicolo Polo is good — the back-to-back Michelin Plates answer that , but what to prioritise on a second visit.
+For a returning guest, the relevant question is not whether Nicolo Polo is good — the back-to-back Michelin Plates answer that, but what to prioritise on a second visit.
 The Mediterranean cuisine format rewards diners who order with intent rather than playing it safe with the most recognisable options.
-Lean into the seafood-forward preparations you might have skipped the first time, and consider the wine list more carefully than you did before.
+Lean into the seafood-forward preparations you might have skipped the first time, consider the wine list more carefully than you did before.

 The editorial angle here matters: on the Dalmatian coast, wine is not an afterthought.
-The region produces some of Croatia's most characterful indigenous varieties , Plavac Mali from the Pelješac peninsula is the reference point, with its structure and dark fruit holding up to the bold flavours in Mediterranean cooking.
+The region produces some of Croatia's most characterful indigenous varieties, Plavac Mali from the Pelješac peninsula is the reference point, with its structure and dark fruit holding up to the bold flavours in Mediterranean cooking.
 A restaurant earning Michelin Plate recognition two years running in this geography is expected to have a list that reflects the local wine culture with some depth.

 If wine is a central priority for your evening rather than a supporting element, venues like Pelegrini in Sibenik or Boskinac in Novalja have documented wine programs of considerable depth.
 Nicolo Polo's case rests on the food-and-wine pairing as an integrated experience at an accessible price, not on a cellar designed to showcase collector bottles.